pluja/awesome-privacy/README.md

 ### Local
 - [DigiKam](https://www.digikam.org/) - Awesome Professional Photo Management with the Power of Open Source.
+- [Photok](https://github.com/leonlatsch/Photok) - Photok is a free Photo-Safe.
+It stores your photos encrypted on your device and hides them from others.

 ## Remote Access and Control
 <img width="16" src="misc/forbidden.png"> </img> **Avoid**